NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 shared region using ``gdal_translate -projwin`` and then stereo with these clips can be invoked.

-It is important to note that we could have mapprojected the images using the ISIS tool ``cam2map``, as described in :numref:`mapproj_with_cam2map`.
-The current approach could be preferable since it allows us to choose the DEM to mapproject onto, and it is much faster, since ASP's ``mapproject`` uses multiple processes, while ``cam2map`` is restricted to one process and one thread.
+We could have mapprojected the images using the ISIS tool ``cam2map``, as described in :numref:`mapproj_with_cam2map`.
+The current approach may be preferable since it allows us to choose the DEM to mapproject onto, and it is faster, since ASP's ``mapproject`` uses multiple processes, while ``cam2map`` is restricted to one process and one thread.

 .. _dg-mapproj: